kporten/template-react-component/README.md

 yarn test:ci # run jest tests in ci mode
 ```

-> This template contains a GitHub CI workflow that runs on push (except for tags) and pull request events.
+> This project contains a GitHub CI workflow that runs on push (except for tags) and pull request events.

 ## Secrets